 Federal banking regulations place certain restrictions on dividends paid by the Bank to its shareholders.
-Approval by the banking regulators is required if the total of all dividends declared by the Bank exceeds the total of their net profits for the year combined with their retained net profits of the preceding two years.
+Approval by the banking regulators is required if the total of all dividends declared by the Bank exceeds the total of its net profits for the year combined with its retained net profits of the preceding two years.

-In addition, dividends paid by the Bank would be prohibited if the effect thereof would cause the Banks capital to be deemed below the applicable minimum capital requirements.
+In addition, dividends paid by the Bank would be prohibited if the effect thereof would cause the Bank's capital to be deemed below the applicable minimum capital requirements.

-NOTE M - MINIMUM REGULATORY CAPITAL REQUIREMENTS
+NOTE L - MINIMUM REGULATORY CAPITAL REQUIREMENTS